javadababadoo/mean-docker/README.md

 * seed - Docker file that defines the instructions to seed the app.

 ### File structure
-* backend/device-core - App backend source built with Node JS, Express and Mongoose.
-* deployment/compose - Directory where its located the docker compose YAML file.
-* frontend - App frontend source.
+* backend/device-core/Dockerfile - Defines the dockerfile for device core (Backend - Node JS Server).
+* frontend/DeviceManagement/Dockerfile - Defines the dockerfile for device management (Frontend - Angular).
-* scripts - Scripts used to populate the database.
+* seed/Dockerfile - Defines the dockerfile to seed the Mongo database.
+* deployment/compose/docker-compose.seed.yml - Defines the docker compose file to configure the application's services.
+(Here the Mongo database is populated).
-* seed - Docker file that defines the instructions to seed the app.
+* deployment/compose/docker-compose.yml - Defines the docker compose file to configure the application's services.
+* scripts/devices.json - the archive contains the devices data that will be import into mongo.

 ### Installing